-will demonstrate the ability to apply critical thinking and decision making as it applies to the sport setting.
-ESHE 415 work in groups to solve a critical thinking problem designed at a CLRA workshop.
-In ESHE 415, students will have to solve a budgetary issue and other typical athletic department issues in a role-playing assignment.
-Sport Management students will demonstrate managerial competencies in a sport related activity.
-ESHE 463 Students will be evaluated by internship supervisors with a grading rubric to determine managerial competencies
+will demonstrate the ability to ESHE 415 work in groups to solve a

+apply critical thinking and critical thinking problem

+decision making as it applies designed at a CLRA

+to the sport setting. workshop.

+In ESHE 415, students will

+have to solve a budgetary

+issue and other typical

+athletic department issues in a

+role-playing assignment.

+Sport Management students ESHE 463 Students will be evaluated by

+will demonstrate managerial internship supervisors with a

+competencies in a sport grading rubric to determine

+related activity. managerial competencies